deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

 .. note::

-   This file is *not* required when running jobs on a local machine or on a cluster via PBS *with the built-in dispatcher*.
-In such case, users need to prepare `machine.yaml`_ instead.
+   This file is *not* required when running jobs on a local machine or on a cluster via slurm or PBS *with the built-in dispatcher*.
+In such case, users may prepare `machine.yaml`_ instead.
 That being said, users may also modify keywords in this file to submit jobs to a cluster via slurm or PBS.
-Please refer to `DPDispatcher documentation <https://docs.deepmodeling.com/projects/dpdispatcher/en/latest/>`_ for more details on slurm job submission.
+Please refer to `DPDispatcher documentation <https://docs.deepmodeling.com/projects/dpdispatcher/en/latest/>`_ for more details on slurm/PBS job submission.

 To run ABACUS-DeePKS on Bohrium or via slurm, users need to use DPDispatcher and prepare ``machine_dpdispatcher.yaml`` file as follows.
 Most of the keyword in this file share the same meaning as those in ``machine.yaml``.
 The unique part here is to specify keywords in ``dpdispatcher_resources:`` block.
 Below is an example for running jobs in Bohrium: